manitofigh/Sound-Board/README.md

 # Sound-Board

-Open the soundHome.html file in your browser and enjoy!
+Open the soundHome.html file in your browser and enjoy.